rayjolt/100-days-of-code/log.md

 **Today's Progress**: Finished the linear regression programming exercise and started watching the week three videos.

 **Thoughts:** Week three is about logistic regression, which I have already covered in NNDL, but the ML course seems more in-depth, so I think I'll probably learn some new things.
 From a couple of things in the videos so far, it looks like I'll need to brush up on my statistics as well.

+### Day 34: 23 April 2018

+**Today's Progress**: Finished the videos and quizzes for week three.

+**Thoughts:** Perhaps there were less videos for week three than for week two, but I seemed to get through them very quickly this time.
+Just the programming exercise left, and I'll be on week four.